alxndr/blog/ante-kulupu-so.md

 ### Acknowledgements

-Much is based on Part II of [John Minford]'s English interpretation, including the names of the hexagrams (written in [sitelen sitelen]).
+Much is based on Part II of [John Minford]'s English interpretation, including the inspiration for the "names" of the hexagrams rendered here in [sitelen sitelen].

+I turn to [Master Alfred Huang]'s English interpretation for much guidance as well.

 The [sitelen pona] font is
 [Fairfax HD](https://www.kreativekorp.com/software/fonts/fairfaxponahd/).